RP3Agency/sass-guidelines/index.md

 Because of this, Sass *also* does not require strings to be quoted.
 Even better (and *luckily*, you'll concede), a quoted string is strictly equivalent to its unquoted twin (e.g. `'abc'` is strictly equal to `abc`).

-That being said, languages that do not require strings to be quoted are definitely a minority and so, **strings should always be wrapped with single quotes** in Sass (single being easier to type than double on *qwerty* keyboards).
+That being said, languages that do not require strings to be quoted are definitely a minority and so, **strings should always be wrapped with double quotes**.
 Besides consistency with other languages, including CSS' cousin JavaScript, there are several reasons for this choice:

 * color names are treated as colors when unquoted, which can lead to serious issues;
 * most syntax highlighters will choke on unquoted strings;
 * it helps general readability;
+* text editors such as Sublime Text syntax highlight double quotes more consistently than they do single quotes when working with SCSS files;
 * there is no valid reason not to quote strings.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">
 {% highlight scss %}
 // Yep
+$font-stack: "Helvetica Neue Light", "Helvetica", "Arial", sans-serif;

+// Nope
 $font-stack: 'Helvetica Neue Light', 'Helvetica', 'Arial', sans-serif;

-// Nope
-$font-stack: "Helvetica Neue Light", "Helvetica", "Arial", sans-serif;

 // Nope
 $font-stack: Helvetica Neue Light, Helvetica, Arial, sans-serif;